Ikram Aliskerov: Brave Combat Federation

 Aliskerov then focused entirely on this sport in 2017, when he signed a contract with Brave Combat Federation.
 He was scheduled to make his promotional debut against Will Fleury on April 29, 2017, at BCF 6.
 However, Fleury was forced to pull out of the contest and was replaced by Rufat Asadov.
 He won the bout via submission in the first round.

 Aliskerov faced Jeremy Smith on November 17, 2017, at BCF 9.
 He won the fight via knockout in the first round.

 Aliskerov faced Chad Hanekom on March 2, 2018, at BCF 10.
 He won the bout by split decision.

 He was then scheduled to meet Diego Gonzalez on August 18, 2018, at BCF 14.
 However, Gonzalez pulled out of the bout and was replaced by Joey Michael Berkenbosch.
 He won the bout via technical knockout in the first round.

 Aliskerov faced Geraldo Coelho de Lima Neto on December 28, 2018, at BCF 21.
 He won the fight via technical knockout in the third round.

 Aliskerov faced undefeated prospect Khamzat Chimaev on April 19, 2019, at BCF 23.
-He lost the fight via knockout in the first round, marking his first and only defeat to date.
+He lost the fight via knockout in the first round, marking his first defeat.

 Aliskerov was slated to came back against Mohammad Fakhreddine on October 4, 2019, at BCF 27.
 However, the bout was cancelled due to the COVID-19 pandemic.
 Instead, he faced Diego Gonzalez on December 27, 2019, at BCF 33.
 He won the bout via technical knockout in round three.

 Aliskerov faced Denis Tiuliulin on September 17, 2020, at Brave CF 41.
 He won the fight via submission in the third round.

 Aliskerov faced Miro Jurković on March 25, 2021, at Brave CF 49.
 He won the bout via second round kimura.